cylc/cylc-admin/docs/research/20190606-suites-guild-cylc-gui-review.md

 ### Usage of Cylc GUI
 #### Are there common gotchas in the cylc guis?
-* I find it confusing [ed] that task states are ordererd opposite in Gcylc and Gscan
+* [I find it confusing that] task states are ordererd opposite in Gcylc and Gscan
 * Controls that behave unexpectedly
-  * All the time on state and name]?]
+  * All the time on state and name
   * Could it filter differently for different views?
 * Triggering task inheritance sometimes does wierd things